-Today, I wanted to talk about baby groups as I have had mixed experiences of them over the last 18 months and I’m not sure whether that’s just down to me or if everyone finds them a bit hit and miss?!
+Today, I wanted to talk about baby groups as I have had mixed experiences of them over the last 7 years and I’m not sure whether that’s just down to me or if everyone finds them a bit hit and miss?!

 We belong to a Catholic church so I thought the best place to go would be our parish’s baby and toddler group.
 It’s a £3.50 for 2 hours group which was fine but I found the actual environment a little intense.
 It’s a large hall with lots of older children running and jumping around, with a small soft area for babies.
 Now at that point Mia wasn’t even sitting up so there was nothing she could do but it was nice for me to talk to other people.

 It’s very important as a new mum to get out and meet other new mums.
 I try and go out once a day even if it’s just for a walk around the park.
 I think I would go crazy otherwise!
 You need to do something that doesn’t involve being cooped up at home with a baby or toddler and its less intense if you’re out and about with them than if you’re at home.
 Sometimes I don’t want to go out though and that’s ok as long as it’s not for any other reason than you just need an afternoon to catch up on the washing!

 When Mia turned 2 1/2 she started Preschool which gave me a couple of hours each morning to catch up on bits I couldn’t do with her around.
 She absolutely loved it there and still talks about now she’s at school!
 Lottie is due to start the same on in September and I can’t wait for a bit of time on my own!

 If you would like any more information about the baby groups or type of groups I have mentioned, get in touch or simply search the internet for local baby and toddler activities in your area.